syncfusion-content/javascript-docs/js/Grid/Enable-Persistence.md

 {% endhighlight %}

-I> In the above example, ejGrid is plugin name and Grid is control id.
+I> In the above example, "ejGrid" is plugin name and Grid is control id.